 - Our Humanitarian and Conflict Response Institute’s graphic novella After Maria, by Dr Gemma Sou and John Cei Douglas, about a family’s recovery from Hurricane Maria, is an ideal teaching resource for KS3, 4 and 5 to explore the effect of and responses to tropical storms.

 - A new History of Medicine digital resource has been produced to support home learning as well as satisfy the curiosities of anyone interested in Manchester’s healthcare past.
-The resource explores 19th and 20th century medical objects from the Museum of Medicine and Health, and contains thought-provoking questions about the origins and uses of these objects.
-Themes in the resource echo the National Curriculum Key Stage 4 History Module “Medicine Through Time” and each object in focus has a local connection to the city of Manchester.
+The resource explores 19th and 20th-century medical objects from the Museum of Medicine and Health and contains thought-provoking questions about the origins and uses of these objects.
+The themes in the resource echo the National Curriculum Key Stage 4 History Module “Medicine Through Time” and each object in focus has a local connection to the city of Manchester.
 The Museum of Medicine and Health, in the Faculty of Biology, Medicine and Health, holds one of the most extensive collections of medical artefacts in England.
-Find out more on the Manchester Museum in Quarantine website.

 - Star Lecture – Dr Ingrid Hanson and Dr Douglas Clark: On Halloween 2018, Dr Ingrid Hanson and Dr Douglas Clark hosted a lecture for 150 A-level students to celebrate the 200th anniversary of the publication of Frankenstein.
 This lecture explores the sources and ideas that influenced the creation of Shelley’s work and traces the impact this immensely popular story had upon a later generation of writers and artists.